 Mathew’s practice includes all aspects of employment law, discrimination law, public law and human rights and civil liberties.
 He is on the Attorney General’s A Panel and is a member of the Bar Pro Bono Unit and ELAAS.
 He is recommended in Chambers and Partners and the Legal 500, which have described him as: ‘extremely intelligent’, ‘just superb – smooth, engaging and perfectly pitched’, and ‘technically brilliant and good on his feet’.

-Mathew has broad experience in public law and human rights, including community care, education, housing and civil actions against the police, from early advisory work to judicial review.
+Mathew has broad experience in public law and human rights, including community care, education, housing and election law, from early advisory work to judicial review.
 Mathew has a strong interest in all aspects of education law and acts for parents/children, local authorities and schools at all levels.
-He has appeared in a number of judicial review claims; recent cases include R (Forge Care) v Welsh Local Health Boards (CA, NHS nursing responsibilities), R (UNISON) v Lord Chancellor (CA, employment tribunal fees), R (Care North East Northumberland) v Northumberland County Council (CA, care home fees), and R (Davis) v West Sussex Council (QBD, safeguarding of vulnerable adults).
+He has appeared in many judicial review claims; recent cases include R (Torbay Quality Care Forum) v Torbay Council (CA, care home fees), R (Forge Care) v Welsh Local Health Boards (CA, NHS nursing responsibilities), R (UNISON) v Lord Chancellor (SC, employment tribunal fees), and R (Davis) v West Sussex Council (QBD, safeguarding of vulnerable adults).

 Contributing editor of Clayton and Tomlinson, The Law on Human Rights (OUP, 2nd ed)